Get In Touch

 Surely that will just lead to spamming?
 No, WeChat has limited this to 4 posts per month – it’s a user-centric platform after all (if only Facebook cared so much about us!).

 With a subscription account, your brand is housed in the ‘subscription folder’ along with dozens of others.
 Crucially, the user must actively choose to read your latest post – no push notifications.
-As a new brand entering the market, it can be challenging, therefore, to keep users coming back without the need for incentives (e.g. promotions and giveaways).
+As a new brand entering the market, this can be challenging, therefore, try to keep users coming back without the need for incentives (e.g. promotions and giveaways).
+However, as a subscription account allows you to send one message per day, it might just be the perfect choice for content-based businesses like BuzzFeed.

 Word of mouth is incredibly powerful in China so making sure your customer service is up to scratch should be a priority.